simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

     <link rel="stylesheet" href="https://appsforoffice.microsoft.com/fabric/1.0/fabric.components.min.css">

     ```
 2. Some components in the Office UI Fabric library require some additional JavaScript to function.
-In our case, we will use a Dropdown component that needs this. **Download** the JavaScript file (**Jquery.Dropdown.js**) at <https://raw.githubusercontent.com/OfficeDev/Office-UI-Fabric/master/src/components/Dropdown/Jquery.Dropdown.js> or get it by browsing the files included in this hands-on lab.
+In our case, we will use a Dropdown component that needs this. **Download** the JavaScript file for this component (**Jquery.Dropdown.js**) at <https://raw.githubusercontent.com/OfficeDev/Office-UI-Fabric/master/src/components/Dropdown/Jquery.Dropdown.js> or get it by browsing the files included in this hands-on lab.
 3. Add the **Jquery.Dropdown.js** file to your **Scripts** folder in the **Solution Explorer**.
-You can do this by right-clicking the **Scripts** folder and choose **Add Existing Item**.
+You can do this by right-clicking the **Scripts** folder and choosing **Add Existing Item**.
     ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/AddExisting.png)
 4. In **Home.html**, reference the **Jquery.Dropdown.js** file by adding the following line inside the **head** tags.
 Be sure to add it after the reference to **"../../Scripts/jquery-1.9.1.js"**.
     ```html